-Meet your guides and fellow travelers at 9am at our designated host hotel in Miami, Florida.
-A stop at a local fish market sets the tone for our aquatic holiday and provides a mouth-watering glimpse at the boat to table lifestyle.
-We?ll then swing by Robert is Here, a Florida institution, where we?ll enjoy a delicious picnic lunch.
+Meet your guides and fellow travelers later in the morning at our designated host hotel in Miami, Florida.
+We will make our first stop at Robert is Here, a Florida institution, where we’ll enjoy a delicious picnic lunch and have an opportunity explore the market.
 Once in camp our guides provide a tent setup demo.
-We?ll then get the chance to settle in and create the perfect home-away-from-home.
+We’ll then get the chance to settle in and create the perfect home-away-from-home.

 Transfer: 1 hour; Hiking: up to 2 miles; Elevation gain/loss: none

 We start the day with a canoe journey through the backcountry water ways of Everglades National Park.
 Mangrove tunnels and islands give way to expanses of sawgrass while the sounds of birds and frogs singing provide a melodious soundtrack for this morning’s adventure.
 We’ll keep an eye out and cameras ready for a glimpse at the "Nine Mile Giant", an American crocodile who is known to frequent the shores of the area.